Advertisement

 What's the verdict?

-If you want the biggest, baddest SUV, the Hummer EV is pretty much your only choice right now.
+The Hummer EV is a big, audacious SUV that has, in a sense, paved the way towards normalizing utility EVs.
+For all of its spectacle, it can step up to the challenge beset by its forebears as an off-roader, though its sheer heft is the first obstacle it needs to clear before anything else.
 Having discarded all sensible limits to size, weight and performance – on and off-road – it shouldn’t make any sense.
 But drive it for a couple of days and you realise being sensible is for other vehicles.
 The Hummer is about fun.

 Yet given the usual caveats – you’ll need easy and regular access to fast charging at home and away, it just won’t fit down narrow streets or into some parking garages – it’s also hugely functional, too.
-You’ll have a long wait to get one, even if you order one today for the thick end of $100k+.
-But it’s easy to see how easily it will surprise and hard to see how it would disappoint.
+If you order one today, it’ll start at the thick end of $100k+, but don’t let the asking price get in the way of you becoming the talk of the town.